 |Gaming online (1 minute)||200 KB (12 MB/hour)|

 |Surfing the web (1 minute)||250 KB (15 MB/hour)|

 |Streaming standard-definition video (1 minute)||11.7 MB (700 MB/hour)|

 |Streaming high-definition video (1 minute)||41.7 MB (2500 MB/hour)|

 |Streaming 4K video (1 minute)||97.5 MB (5850 MB/hour)|

 Not sure if your ISP has a data cap?
-Here’s a handy list of the top ISPs, their data cap ranges, and corresponding monthly costs.
+We’ve compiled a handy list of top ISPs and their data cap ranges, and corresponding monthly costs.
 When in doubt, call your ISP and ask.

 Why do you keep going over your data limit?